JohansonB/TS-Benchmark/README.md

 The source files of the used python scripts are situated in the Scripts/Python directory.
 The benchmark uses several forecasting models provided by the [DARTS](https://unit8co.github.io/darts/) API.
 The python API is called from the command line within the java benchmarking source code.
 For this, the python interpreter path has to be specified.
-The interpreter path is hardcoded in a static final variable called interpreterpath in the source code of the DartsModel class.
+The interpreter path is hardcoded in a static final variable called interpreterpath in the source code of the src\main\java\thesis\Models\DartsModel class.
 To use the methods from the darts API this variable has to be set to the local interpreter path.
-The same procedure is used for the ME forecasting model and therefore its interpreterpath variable also has to be set accordingly in its class.
+The same procedure is used for the ME forecasting model and therefore its interpreterpath variable also has to be set accordingly in its class src\main\java\thesis\Models\ME.

 The following packages need to be installed to the interpreter: